 Many doctors are as unaware as their patients that certain medicines have the unhelpful side-effect of depleting nutrients that are otherwise naturally stored in the body.
 Even aspirin does not escape the list of culprits.
-Drugs are taken because we need them, but we also need a strong, continually renewed supply of vitamins and minerals
+Drugs are taken because we need them, but we also need a strong, continually renewed supply of

 to encourage normal health on the cellular level.

 The problem of medications depleting vitamins and minerals can become a viscous cycle, one that is difficult to recognize.
 Take NSAIDs for arthritis and you set yourself for problems caused by low melatonin, such as insomnia or even, some recent studies show, a higher risk for certain cancers.
 ACE inhibitors, commonly employed to correct hypertension, deplete your natural supply of zinc, one of the body’s staunchest advocates for the immune system.